CoeJoder/ethereum-node/docs/hardware-requirements.md

 - for example:
 	- [Linksys WRT3200ACM](https://www.amazon.com/dp/B01JOXW3YE?&tag=router10-20) (*Èl Classicò Americàno*)
 		- long in the tooth, but still works well.
 It has dual-partition storage to house two firmware installs simultaneously and switches between them automatically during flashing, which makes tinkering safer.
 It's also widely supported with a huge userbase, so finding help on the various forums is easy
 	- there are newer WiFi 6+ routers which are open source-friendly, including a variety of cheap Chinesium appliances which are popular in the "tech bro" community, but they are buggy, suffer occasional zero-day exploits ([exhibit A](https://news.ycombinator.com/item?id=41605680)) and supply-chain attacks ([exhibit B](https://archive.is/xewlX)).
 I recommend sticking with *Èl Classicò Americàno* for now.
 If better WiFi is needed, disable its WiFi radios and connect a separate AP
-		- a viable alternative would be either a dedicated Mini PC or a pfSense/OPNSense appliance, and running pfSense/OPNSense for routing & firewall duties instead of OpenWRT, but this is out of scope for this guide
+	- a viable alternative would be either a dedicated Mini PC or an official pfSense/OPNSense appliance, and running pfSense/OPNSense as an O/S for routing & firewall duties instead of OpenWRT, but that is beyond the scope of this guide

 ## UPS Battery Backup
 - provides surge & sag protection, extending the life of the node server and router